Ruv

 -1, appending the execution semantics identified by xt to the current definition performs the compilation semantics for the found definition. -

-If compiling and n is
+If the definition is found in compilation state and n is

 Note.
 A definition may be found while compiling but not found while interpreting.